You are building

 Why WordPress beats Medium and Substack

-Every blog needs a platform — the software it runs on.
+Every blog needs a platform.
+This is the software it runs on.
 Your choice determines where your content lives, who owns your traffic, and what it costs you long-term.

 Medium, Substack, and LinkedIn are fine places to publish.
 But the SEO value from every article you write goes to their domain, not yours.
-When your post ranks on Medium, it makes Medium more valuable — not you.
+When your post ranks on Medium, it makes Medium more valuable instead of you.

 A WordPress blog on your own domain reverses that.
 Every search click goes to yoursite.com.
 Every subscriber is yours to email for life.
-Every monetization dollar flows through you — no platform taking 10% of your email list or restricting what you can promote.
+Every monetization dollar flows through you instead of a platform taking 10% of your email list or restricting what you can promote.

 Swipe to compare more options.
 WordPress stays pinned.